pytorch/pytorch/docs/source/jit.rst

     ScriptModules, you can use this flag to force everything to run using native Python.
 This allows the use of tools like ``pdb`` to debug code.

-    :func:`torch.jit.enabled` can be used to locally enable/disable JIT, and to query whether JIT is enabled.
+    :func:`torch.jit.is_enabled` can be used to query whether JIT is enabled.

-.. autofunction:: torch.jit.enabled
+.. autofunction:: torch.jit.is_enabled

 Types
 ~~~~~